 John struck a match and lit a cigarette.
 He looked across the maintained rows of green leaved plum and apricot trees under the midday sun as he tossed the burnt match to the ground.
-Past the trees he saw a construction crew in the distance on a recently cleared lot.
+In the distance past the trees he saw a construction crew on a recently cleared lot.
 He watched as the workers paved new streets and laid foundations for future tract houses, and was angered by their encroachment.
 He heard the back screen door open, then the sound of footsteps ambling out of the house and into the backyard.
 He sensed himself being watched as he faced the western mountains.

 “Why didn’t you tell me sooner?” he asked sullenly.

 “We couldn’t get a hold of you,” his mother said.
 “You’ve been away for close to three years now.
 And with all your moving around after your discharge, we didn’t know where to find you.”

 “I would’ve come back sooner if I knew this was going to happen.”

 “Well I’m sorry you had to find out like this,” mother consoled.
 “We were hoping to keep the orchard, but your father isn’t as young as he used to be.
 His doctors are telling him to take it easy.”

 “Richard just got promoted to foreman at Owens Corning.
 He’s not coming back to this life.”